openlayers/openlayers/doc/faq.md

 Schladming is now correctly displayed in the center of the map.

 So when you deal with EPSG:4326 coordinates in OpenLayers, put the longitude first, and then the latitude.
-This behaviour is the same as we had in OpenLayers 2, and it actually makes sense because of the natural axis order in WGS84.
+This behavior is the same as we had in OpenLayers 2, and it makes sense because of the natural axis order in WGS84.

 If you cannot remember the correct order, just have a look at the method name we used: `fromLonLat`; even there we hint that we expect longitude